-The portions of a Packet shall be transferred in consecutive Transfer Frames of the MAP Channel without being interlaced with any other Packets or portions in the same MAP Channel.
+The portions of a Packet shall be transferred in consecutive Transfer Frames of that Virtual Channel with the same QoS without being interlaced with any other Packets or portions in the same Virtual Channel (with the same QoS).

+NOTE – Packet completeness can be verified by monitoring the sequentiality of the VC frame count.

 If blocking of Packets is permitted on a particular MAP Channel, then: